Tim Raines: Coaching career

 Raines began his coaching career in 2003 as manager of the Class A-Advanced Brevard County Manatees affiliate of the Expos.
 He was promoted to the major league team in 2004 and was present for the Expos' final games as a Montreal franchise.

 He was a coach for the White Sox from November 2004 until October 2006.
 During the 2005 World Series Championship season, Raines served as first base coach.
 During the 2006 season, he served as bench coach.
 He was the hitting coach for the minor-league Harrisburg Senators in 2007, but was not retained by the team for 2008.
 Raines signed a two-year contract to manage the Newark Bears of the Atlantic League, starting in 2009.
 After the 2010 season, the Bears moved to the Canadian American Association of Professional Baseball, and the team announced Raines would return to manage in 2011.
 In 2012, he was an assistant coach and Director of Player Development for the Bears.
 The Toronto Blue Jays hired Raines as a minor league baserunning and outfield coach in 2013.

 Personal life

 In 1979, Raines married Virginia Hilton, a classmate at Seminole High School.
 The couple had two children: Tim Jr. ("Little Rock"), and André ("Little Hawk").
 In high school, he was a running back.
 Discussing his decision to play professional baseball instead of football he stated, "...in football I was a running back, so in the NFL my career would have probably lasted six or seven years and in baseball I ended up playing 23 years.
 In baseball you can play a long time so I think it's better when you think of it in that way."

-In 2007, he moved to Estrella Mountain Ranch, a suburb of Phoenix, Arizona, and married Shannon Watson from Arnprior, Ontario.
+His marriage to Virginia ended in 2005.

-She had twin babies in 2010.
+In 2007, Raines moved to Estrella Mountain Ranch, a suburb of Phoenix, Arizona, and married Shannon Watson.
+She had twins in 2010.
 In 2017, Raines published his autobiography, written with journalist Alan Maimon, Rock Solid: My Life in Baseball's Fast Lane.